eProsima/DDS-Router/docs/rst/user_manual/configuration.rst

 Apart from the dynamic creation of Endpoints in DDS Topics discovered, the discovery phase can be accelerated by using the builtin topic list (``builtin-topics``).
 By defining topics in this list, the DDS router will create the DataWriters and DataReaders in router initialization.
-This feature also allows to manually force the QoS of a specific topic, so the entities created in such topic follows the specified QoS and not the one first discovered.
+This feature also allows to manually force the QoS of a specific topic, so the entities created in such a topic will follow the specified QoS and not the one first discovered.

 Topic Quality of Service
 ------------------------